stickhandle/candy-11ty/README.md

 # Candy

 Candy is a quick-start scaffold for building sites.
-It's Eleventy with sugar on top.
+It's Eleventy with sugar on top!

 ![CandyAnimation](./candyAnimation.gif)